 If you have half an hour and want to scare yourself silly about the illusion of money, please read this article by the Bank of England: How Money is Created in the Modern Economy.

 As Robert Kiyosaki says, money is just an idea.
 Created between people as a means of establishing value.
-That’s the reason why Mark Z is worth so many billions and common people are not.
+That’s the reason why Mark Z is worth so many billions and most people are not.
 Because his invention brings enormous value to huge numbers of people throughout the world.

 If you bring value, you don’t need to worry about money.